laurilehmijoki/tomcat7_rhel/README.md

 Features

-* Allow multiple Tomcat instances on same machine ("the base + home setup")
+* Deploy multiple Tomcat instances on same machine ("the base + home setup")
+* Use Tomcat Manager for deployment
+* Use JMX for monitoring the Tomcat instances

 ## Install